ckeditor/ckeditor5/docs/installation/working-with-typescript.md

 # TypeScript support in CKEditor 5

-CKEditor 5 is built using TypeScript and so has native types definition.
-All the official packages and builds distributed using NPM and CDN contain type definitions but their DLL versions aren't supported yet.
+CKEditor 5 is built using TypeScript and has native type definitions.
+All the official packages and builds distributed using NPM and CDN contain type definitions.
+Custom builds produced by the **online builder** and **DLL** versions of packages provided by CKEditor 5 do not provide built-in typings yet.

 <info-box hint>
 Using TypeScript is just an option.
 If you don't need its features, you can continue using CKEditor 5 in JavaScript.